The Missouri Athletic Club offers the American Red Cross lifeguard certification course on an annual basis.

 - Tread water for two minutes, using only the legs.

-- Complete a time event within one minute, 40 seconds by swimming out 20 yards, surface dive head- or feet-first to a depth of 7-10 feet, retrieve a 10-pound object, and then return it to the start.
+- Complete a time event within one minute and 40 seconds. *Starting in the water, swim 20 yards.
+The face may be in or out of the water.
+Surface dive head or feet first, to a depth of 7-10 feet, retrieve a 10-pound object and then return it to the start.

 - Participants must attend all classes, actively participate and pass the final written and skills exams.